AMRC project targets a step change in the capabilities of robots used in aerospace08 June 2017

 Work has completed on a £850,000 project to give the UK aerospace sector a unique capability for high accuracy robotic machining.

-The Flexible Robotic Machining in High Accuracy Applications project was launched by the University of Sheffield Advanced Manufacturing Research Centre (AMRC) with Boeing, with backing from the Aerospace Technology Initiative (ATI) to develop an Accurate Robotic Milling System.
+The Flexible Robotic Machining in High Accuracy Applications project was launched by the University of Sheffield Advanced Manufacturing Research Centre (AMRC) with Boeing, with backing from the Aerospace Technology Institute (ATI) to develop an Accurate Robotic Milling System.

 The AMRC identified the need for the project after carrying out three years of robot machining research for aerospace original equipment manufacturers (OEMs) and high-end automotive manufacturers.

 “We believe there is great potential to achieve a step change in high accuracy robotic machining on the back of our previous research and our understanding of the fundamental mechanics,” says Ben Morgan, who heads the AMRC’s Integrated Manufacturing Group at Factory 2050.